 The restriction in the Business D and E Zones is to small scale retailing of goods produced or processed on the site.
-With f Food and beverage outlets and trade suppliers are provided for in the Business D zone recognising that these activities are not incompatible with the light industrial and logistics activities undertaken in this zone.
-Food and beverage outlets are not necessarily anticipated in the Business E zone, with the need to consider the scale of such enterprises, and sensitivity to surrounding heavy industrial activities. restaurants and take-away food outlets, as well as retailing from vehicle sales and other outdoor display and sales.
+Food and beverage outlets and trade suppliers are provided for in the Business D zone recognising that these activities are not incompatible with the light industrial and logistics activities undertaken in this zone.
+Food and beverage outlets are not anticipated in the Business E zone, with the need to consider the scale of such enterprises, and sensitivity to surrounding heavy industrial activities.
 Provision for sales from the Ashburton Saleyards recognises the historical use of this site, which is not otherwise permitted in the Business E Zone.